Tawau: Languages

+The residents of Tawau primarily communicate in Malay, often with a distinct Sabahan creole.
+The Tawau version of Sabahan creole shares many similarities with the East Coast Sabahan Dialect and Bahasa Indonesia spoken in North Kalimantan across the border.
+Among the younger generation, there's a noticeable language shift towards speaking Sabahan Malay over their ancestral language.

+The Bugis language is also prevalent in Tawau due to a considerable population with Bugis ancestry.
+The main Bugis dialect spoken in the town is Bone, followed closely by Enrekang-Duri and other Bugis dialects.

-The people of Tawau mainly speak Malay, with a distinct Sabahan creole.
-The Tawau creole shared many similarities with East Coast Sabahan Dialect and Bahasa Indonesia spoken in North Kalimantan across the border.
-As most Tawau Chinese are Hakka Chinese, Hakka Chinese is widely spoken.
-Tawau Chinese also use other Chinese dialect languages like Cantonese, Hokkien, Teochew, Hainan, and other minority dialect language.
-The east coast Bajau's language has similarities with the Sama language in the Philippines and Kalimantan; and has borrowed words from the Suluk language.
-The Bajau language on the east coast is different from the west coast Bajau, where the language has been influenced by Malayic languages from Brunei Malay.
+Given that a significant portion of Tawau's Chinese population is Hakka Chinese, Hakka Chinese is commonly spoken.
+Additionally, Tawau Chinese also utilise other Chinese dialects such as Cantonese, Hokkien, Teochew, Hainan and other minority dialects.

+The language of the east coast Bajau community bears resemblance to the Sama language in the Philippines and Kalimantan, with borrowed words from the Suluk language.
+Notably, the Bajau language on the east coast differs from the west coast Bajau, which has been influenced by Malayic languages from Brunei Malay.

 Economy

 As of 1993, there were 40 timber-processing plants and a number of sawmills.
 Tawau Port is a major export and import gateway for timber especially from North Kalimantan.
 A barter trade has been formalised between East Kalimantan (now North Kalimantan) and Sabah with the creation of Tawau Barter Trade Association (BATS) in 1993.
 The association handles the cash-based trade of raw materials from Indonesia, but in recent years has focussed on timber industry.
 Other than timber, since British rule ended exports have traditionally been spices, cocoa and tobacco.
 Birds' nests are harvested at Baturong, Sengarung, Tepadung and Madai Caves by the Ida'an community.
 Tawau is one of the top cocoa producers in Malaysia, and the world together with Ivory Coast, Ghana and Indonesia.
 The town is the cocoa capital for both in Sabah and Malaysia.
 Cocoa production is mostly concentrated in the interior, north of the town, while palm oil production is concentrated along the roads to Merotai, Brantian, Semporna and Kunak.
 Both cocoa and palm oil are part of the large agriculture sector that has become the main income producer for the town.

 Like in Sandakan, people in Tawau have always relied on the sea for their sustenance.
 Every day, hundreds of deep sea trawlers and tuckboats can be seen at the Cowie Bay.
 Barter trade also happens in the sea area around Tawau.
 The Tawau marine zone are one of Sabah four marine zones, with the other been in Sandakan, Kudat and the west coast.
 A great variety of high-grade fishes and all kinds of crustaceans were found in abundance in the sea and waterways around Tawau.
 Prawn farming has become largest sea economic source for the district.
 The oldest and largest prawn farm were located in this area together with six frozen shrimp processing plants.